 If you have a pulse, you are familiar with Johnson & Johnson’s pain reliever, Tylenol.
 I’ll bet you anything if Tylenol was a person, it would be one of the 20 most recognizable people in the world.
 I project Tylenol just above Lady Gaga and just below Bill Clinton.

-Johnson & Johnson’s legendary marketing machine has done an amazing job of promoting the brand, and developed several different versions of Tylenol, including liquids, solids, extra strength, and children’s varieties.
-Most of us have blithely thrown back Tylenol to overcome serious and not so serious pain.
+Johnson & Johnson’s legendary marketing machine has done an amazing job of promoting the brand and developed several versions of Tylenol, including liquids, solids, extra strength, and children’s varieties.
+Most of us have blithely thrown back Tylenol to overcome serious and not-so-serious pain.

-With social media and everything else in the era, we hear so many statistics spouted out that no one is every paying attention anymore to the ones that really matter.
+With social media and everything else in the era, we hear so many statistics spouted out that no one is ever paying attention anymore to the ones that really matter.
 So here’s the question: how many people went to the hospital last year with a Tylenol overdose, and how many people died from a Tylenol overdose?
-Think about it a second and actually make a good faith guess.
+Think about it a second and make a good-faith guess.
 The answer is after the jump.

-The answer is 56,000 emergency room visits (26,000 hospitalizations so most of these were real problems) and 500 deaths from acetaminophen overdoses.
+The answer is 56,000 emergency room visits (26,000 hospitalizations, so most of these were actual problems) and 500 deaths from acetaminophen overdoses.
 Pretty crazy.

 Tylenol Recalls: Too Many To Count

-You can argue that many of these recalls had little to do with patient safety.
+Perhaps many of these recalls had little to do with patient safety.
 Fair enough.
 But where there is smoke, there is often fire.
 If you are not taking care of the product, it is symptomatic of a larger disease.
-These recalls made it easy to believe that J&J was not minding the store when it comes to advising people of the risk of liver related injury with Tylenol.
+These recalls made it easy to believe that J&J was not minding the store in advising people of the risk of liver-related injury with Tylenol.

 Tylenol Liver Injuries